Child Custody Lawyers in Columbus, OH

 Overview of Child Custody in Ohio

-Joslyn Law Firm assists clients with numerous child custody arrangements that reflect the needs for both parents and children.
-Some of the most common cases include:
+Joslyn Law Firm assists clients with numerous child custody arrangements that reflect the needs of both parents and children.
+Though some think there are only 3 types of child custody.
+However, there are many different types of custody arrangements that can be made, as explained in detail below.

 - Sole Custody: Just like the name implies, sole custody is a legal arrangement where one parent has complete custody of a child.
-This parents makes decisions and takes actions regarding the care and welfare of the child.
+This parent makes decisions and takes action regarding the care and welfare of the child.
+The parent who has sole custody is known as the primary custodial parent.

 - Joint Custody: When possible, the courts in Ohio will try to give a child time with both parents.
 This is the most popular legal arrangement in Ohio for unmarried or divorced parents.